cmcmanus8/rick-morty-app/README.md

-# Getting Started with Create React App
+# Rick and Morty App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application makes use of the public API of Rick & Morty: https://rickandmortyapi.com.

 ## Available Scripts